isomerpages/nlb-learning/_reading/Adults & Seniors/Programmes.md

 The SG Author Series celebrates local literature by showcasing Singapore authors from various languages who have contributed to the development of Singapore’s literary landscape.

-The next season of SG Author series will be held in March 2022.
+The next season of SG Author series will be held in September 2022 and March 2023.
 Click [here](https://go.gov.sg/nlblitarts){:target="_blank"} for more literary programmes.

 ## **One Story**